Mix Application Commands#

 test_Locator

-Starts multi-component localization without activating the FlexiBowl® (image acquisition only)
+This starts multi-component tracking without activating the FlexiBowl® (image capture only)

 Pattern_n;x;y;r / None